 NCWF Specialty Areas included:

 NCWF KSAs included:

 K0001: Knowledge of computer networking concepts, protocols, and network security methods.

 K0002: Knowledge of risk management processes.

 K0004: Knowledge of cybersecurity principles.

 K0005: Knowledge of cyber threats and vulnerabilities.

-[NOT INCLUDED IN SOLICITATION], split between six topics (see Topics and Subtopics).
-[NOT INCLUDED IN SOLICITATION].
-[NOT INCLUDED IN SOLICITATION.
 Modules are linked, and it is suggested to follow the specified order for proper integration.
 Curriculum focus on real world examples and dissecting recent high-profile cyber breaches.